-The study concluded that there were no archaeological resources and that no further assessment is warranted.
+The study concluded that no archaeological resources were encountered and that no further assessment is warranted.

-The report has been filed with the Ministry.
+The draft report has been filed with the Ministry.
+A final report will be provided once Ministry clearance has been obtained.

 5.0 PLANNING ANALYSIS